An easy Peanut Butter Blossoms cookie recipe. Soft, chewy peanut butter cookies are rolled in sugar, baked, and topped with a single Hershey’s kiss!

 In the recipe, substitute softened unsalted butter for the vegetable shortening.

-- First, combine 1/2 cup sugar, brown sugar, butter, and peanut butter in bowl.
+- Combine ½ cup sugar, brown sugar, butter, and peanut butter in a bowl.

 - Beat this at medium speed using a stand or hand mixer until light and fluffy.

-- Next, add egg, vanilla, milk, and salt; continue beating until well mixed.
+- Add egg, vanilla, milk, and salt; continue beating until well mixed.

 - Sift in flour and baking soda; beat at low speed, scraping bowl often, until well mixed.
 Cover with plastic food wrap; refrigerate 30 minutes or up to an hour.